sowmya2709/TechnicalAssignment/Read.md

     - Custom Annotations can be used to configure tests as Functional, Regression, Smoke etc and only those tests can be run locally or in Jenkins
     - If more behaviour driven model is preferred then the framework can be used with Cucumber to write behaviour drive tests
     - The same automation suite can have API tests with REST Assured Framework by adding rest helper classes etc
+    - "*.properties" file can used to pass application URL, login credentials or other environment specific test data.
+        Currently its configured to run in Xero production URL for my dummy credentials(hard-coded)

 Recommendation